ShaiGilboa/wksp-module-1-htmlcss-2-css-basics/lecture-2-properties.md

 ### `position: absolute`

-- It is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
+- It is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed). _`rewuires the parent to have a `position: relative_
 - If an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.

 Note: When using this property, you will need to set the parent's position as well, anything but `static`.